lucianboatright/Tracker/README.md

     empty field – DGPS station ID number
     *42 – the checksum data, always begins with *

-The other NMEA sentences provide additional information:
+The other NMEA sentences provide additional information sent from the unit:

     $GPGSA – GPS DOP and active satellites - $GPGSA,A,3,06,04,17,01,19,03,22,09,,,,,2.62,1.17,2.34*01